 These three components of ecotourism are difficult to accomplish individually, let alone as a package.
 Moreover, they are difficult to measure or quantify.

 Responsible tourism asks visitors to make choices about their vacations so that negative impacts are minimized.
-It is defined in the 2002 Capetown Declaration as tourism which…
+It is fundamentally defined in the 2002 Capetown Declaration (and in a related PDF on the responsible tourism that goes even more in-depth) as tourism which…

 - minimizes negative economic, environmental, and social impacts;